 I spent most of my childhood riding horses and taking care of my mom and anyone else I could find who needed me.
 Just like my dad I could fix just about anything but neither one of us could fix whatever had hurt my mom and caused her to drink too much.
 Growing up in an alcoholic family informed my every thought and action.
 My Mom and Dad died when I was a teenager.
 Both of my sisters have gone on to create wonderful lives and both are married.
 I haven't seen Beverly since my dad's funeral and Cyndi keeps her distance.
 I have come to consider family to be the people I surround myself with but still have a tremendous love for the family that used to be.
 Pictured here visiting Beverly in Mexico.

-Much of my history can be found in my memoir Joy Road so I'll cut to the chase and say that now in 2018 I am living a good life in Woodstock, New York with my husband Tommy and our amazing cat Marietta.
+Much of my history can be found in my memoir Joy Road so I'll cut to the chase and say that now in 2023 I am living a good life in Woodstock, New York with my amazing cat Marietta.
 I am a massage therapist who gets to touch people where they hurt and help them heal.
 And every day I am on the lookout for the words that will lead me on.